 The length of time required for data analysis and reporting is directly correlated to the technique, project, and number of samples.
 Our Mail-In program has a turnaround time of 1-2 weeks, while other techniques may be closer to 4 weeks upon completion of data collection.

-The most prominent advantages of utilizing the Industry Services team at the CLS versus going through the General User Proposal (GUP) process are the saving of time, ability to conduct proprietary work, and easy access to the beamline of choice.
+The key advantages of utilizing the Industry Services team at the CLS versus going through the General User Proposal (GUP) process are the saving of time, ability to conduct proprietary work, and easy access to the beamline of choice.
 Working with the Industry Services group does not require clients to submit a proposal for review nor wait 6 to 9 months for scheduled beamtime.

 The Industry Services team will provide access to knowledgeable scientists with beamtime available at most beamlines in the facility.
 Options range from purchasing beamtime (for experienced users) to full service projects.